lan-feng/massager/doc/prompt_008.md

-Build a "Device Control" screen for the ComfyTemp app using Kotlin (Jetpack Compose) or Flutter.
+Build a "Device Control" screen for the Massager app using Kotlin (Jetpack Compose) or Flutter.

 ### Screen Title:
 - "SmartPulse TENS Unit"